brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \page build-a-discord-bot-windows-wsl Building a discord bot in Windows using WSL (Windows Subsystem for Linux)

 This Tutorial teaches you how to create a lightweight environment for D++-development using **WSL** and **Visual Studio Code**
-\note This Tutorial will use <mark>WSL's default Ubuntu</mark>!
+\note This Tutorial will use **WSL's default Ubuntu**!
 You might use other Distros if you prefer, but keep in mind the setup process might be different!

 1. Make sure you have installed your WSL 2 environment properly using [this guide to setup up WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and [this guide to connect to Visual Studio Code](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 2. Now open PowerShell as an Admin and type `wsl` to start up your subsystem.